 Most brands that sell cookie dough for baking purposes warn consumers not to eat the cookie dough raw.
 But we do anyway, right?
 Their product is a safe, edible cookie dough that you can eat without baking!
 What makes it safe to eat is the fact that it contains no eggs.
 In a little over a year, they have made $24,000 in sales.

 They need the money to purchase equipment to help automate the packaging process.
 They also hope to gain the Shark’s connections.
-Daymond loves the product and says that he will be a customer, but not an investor.
+Daymond loves the product and says the will be a customer, but not an investor.
 Both he and Mark believe it is too early to invest in the company.
 Kevin is very critical of the company, saying it is a bad idea and that it is more of a hobby than a business.

 Update: In Season 4, Tanya made a deal with Daymond with her company “Pro-NRG,” protein-infused water intended for athletes.
 Before appearing on Shark Tank, her sales were a modest $165,000.
 Since the show aired a year ago, the company has since earned an impressive $1.5 million.
 Her growth created 30 jobs for Americans, and her product is also now on sale at every Walgreens in the country.
 Pro-NRG is projected to eclipse $3 million in sales next year!

 The Sharks are pleasantly surprised to hear that Nexersys has made $4.2 million in sales over the course of 18 months.
-However, when the Sharks hear of the $7.5 million debt that the company is in, they are shocked.
+However, when the Sharks hear of the $7.5 million debt that the company is in, they are taken aback.
 Terry has an astounding 60 investors in his company, so he only owns 35 percent of the business.

 Steve says it’s a great product, but the company has too much debt.
-Kevin believes the investors will wait until Terry is unable to pay back the loans and seize the equity of his company.
+Kevin believes the investors will wait until Terry is unable to pay back the loans, and seize the equity of his company.

 A few of the Sharks liked the product, but the debt was just too steep for them to invest.
 Terry leaves the tank without a deal.